cascadium/wsl-windows-toolbar-launcher/README.md

 * An **X11 Server** running on your **windows host** (e.g. X410, Xming etc).
 This server must be *reachable* from your WSL env (test with something like `wsl.exe -- source ~/.bashrc ; xterm"`).
   If this fails, check your `DISPLAY` variable (more details in [troubleshooting](#troubleshooting)).
-* A desktop environment which has a freedesktop menu installed (e.g. gnome / xfce).
+* A freedesktop menu installed (e.g. gnome-menus or a full desktop environment).

 And optionally (but recommended):

-* An installation of cairosvg if works on your distro (`pip install cairosvg`)
+* An installation of cairosvg if works on your distro (`pip install cairosvg`).
+This will allow you to convert `.svg` based icons.
-* Imagemagick installed (`sudo apt install imagemagick` / `dnf install imagemagick` etc)
+* Imagemagick installed (`sudo apt install imagemagick` / `dnf install imagemagick` etc).
+This will allow you to have an additional opportunity to convert appropriate icon files if other methods fail.

 ## Installing and Running